tartieret/DevSitePortfolio/content/articles/cookies.md

 ## Intro

-Over the past few weeks, as part of our annual SOC II audit, I've been reviewing the security of how authentication workflow.
+Over the past few weeks, as part of our annual SOC II audit and penetration test, I've been reviewing the security of our authentication workflow.
 I wrote this article to clarify how some concepts work in our products for the developers on my team, and thought this could be useful to others.

 ### Table of Contents